 The tool also has a dedicated mobile app along with an employee self-service portal that lets employees check their paychecks, timecards, W2s, benefits, and employee data, as well as, enroll for benefits themselves.

 The software allows for third-party integration that is compatible with most software.
-ADP’s automatic syncing option reduces the number of manual entries you have to make, helping with seamless integration.
+ADP’s automatic syncing option reduces the of manual entries you have to make, helping with seamless integration.
 There’s also an alert system that sends out automated messages when there’s an error that requires human input.

 Furthermore, ADP has over 2,500 experts that continually monitor changes in regulations and compliance practices to make sure all clients remain compliant.

 Last, but not least, the software dashboard is interactive and easy-to-understand.
 It showcases everything from compliance status to eligibility requirements.
 It also lets you develop entire benefits plans, manage your benefits budget, and compare benefit providers.